sai4ul/init-html-starter-kit/README.md

 ### Licensing
 Its an `Open Source` Project.
-Feel free to use it as per the `Guidelines of Open Source` and share.
+Feel free to use it as per the `Guidelines of Open Source (GPL v3)` and share.
 Thank you.
+Here're a few words about `GPL v3` License -

+  The GPL is often used for software projects and requires that, if developers distribute a modified version of the software, they do so under the same license.
+This means that if someone modifies your software and distributes the modified version, they must make the source code for that version available to others under the same terms.

+  The GPL also requires that users credit you as the original creator of the software and include a copy of the license with any distributions.